-The Board of Directors of the ABP consists of distinguished pediatricians in education, research, and clinical practice, as well as one or more nonphysicians who have a professional interest in the health and welfare of children and adolescents.
+The Board of Directors of the ABP consists of distinguished pediatricians — in education, research, and clinical practice — and nonphysicians who have a professional interest in the health and welfare of children and adolescents.
 The ABP strives to improve training, establishes the requirements for certification, and sets the standards for its examinations.

 Pediatricians practice the specialty of medical science concerned with the physical, emotional, and social health of children from birth to young adulthood.
 Pediatric care encompasses a broad spectrum of health services ranging from preventive health care to the diagnosis and treatment of acute and chronic diseases.

 Pediatricians understand the many factors that affect the growth and development of children.
 They understand that children are not simply small adults.
 Children change rapidly, and they must be approached with an appreciation for their stage of physical and mental development.